 Did you know that there are other countries stepping up for farm animals?
-If you’re travelling this holiday season, keep an eye out for these labels when eating out or grocery shopping.
+If you’re travelling, keep an eye out for these labels when eating out or grocery shopping.

 Both Australia and the UK have animal welfare programs run by each country’s Royal Society for the Prevention of Cruelty to Animals (RSPCA).
 In fact, Canada’s own SPCA Certified program was inspired by the RSPCA UK’s original Freedom Food program for farm certification and food labelling.
 Now called RSPCA Assured, the program is going strong in it’s 24th year.

 RSPCA Assured covers animals that would spend most or all their lives in cages or crates on conventional farms.
 They make sure pigs, veal calves and egg-laying hens get plenty of space to move and play on their farms.
 Chickens raised for meat, turkeys, and even salmon and trout are also part of the program.

 Australia’s version, called RSPCA Approved, operates in a similar fashion.
 You won’t find lamb or beef cattle standards here since in Australia these animals are almost always raised outside already.
 Instead, like RSPCA Assured, they focus on making sure no animals live in small spaces or crowded together.
 All pigs, poultry and veal calves on these farms live the good life!

 Like SPCA Certified here in Canada, farms that choose to join can put the trusted RSPCA label on their products to show they put the animals’ well-being first.
 Better yet, both of these programs boast full traceability.
 This means their products stay separate from conventional food from the farm right to the grocery store or restaurant.
 That way there’s no doubt about where their eggs, meat, or fish came from.